-As envisioned, the planning committee wanted to create a core group that would serve as the lead steering committee that will guide the effort to "end homelessness in Sanford/Lee County."
-The idea was to create a committee that would include a good cross-section of representation in terms of local agencies and citizens, while maintaining a reasonable limit in membership.
+After laying the groundwork for the homelessness task force, the group began the process of recruiting volunteers to serve.
+We received almost 30 responses.
+Some were chosen to serve on the task force, while others were asked to serve on a subcommittee.
+The idea was to create a task force that would include a good cross-section of representation in terms of local agencies and citizens, while maintaining a reasonable limit in membership.